 When you a riding:

-- Wear a helmet and obey the road rules
+- Wear a helmet.
+It’s the law.

 When you are driving:

 - Overtaking: leave at least one metre in speed zones up to 60km/h and 1.5 metres in zones above 60km/h.